thoughtbot/middleman-template/README.md

 ## License

-Copyright © 2017 thoughtbot, inc. This is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+Copyright © 2017 Tyson Gach and thoughtbot, inc. This is free software, and may be redistributed under the terms specified in the [LICENSE] file.

   [license]: LICENSE.md